 In principle, local and state governments, the federal government, special-purpose associations and utility companies must put contracts out to public tender.
 In addition to the 16 state portals, there are a large number of other procurement portals.
 Every year, public contracts worth around 500 billion euros are awarded in Germany.
 This can be a very lucrative business for companies if the tenders are consistently kept under review.
 The emphasis here is on the "if", because time and again potentially lucrative contracts get lost in the day-to-day business (more on this in the next section).

 Despite recurring misses, public tenders are a big and often underestimated topic for many companies when it comes to process automation.
-The following therefore shows how Aumass eProcurement can be automated using RPA and an API interface to never miss tenders again.
+The following therefore shows how Aumass eProcurement automation can succeed with RPA and an API interface to never miss tenders again.

 Challenges of an electronics manufacturer